 The RSO has performed at Carnegie Hall, Avery Fisher Hall, Symphony Space as well as the New Jersey Performing Arts Center (NJPAC).
 The flagship ensemble of the Mason Gross instrumental program, the orchestra has played with many of the world’s leading conductors including Maestros James Judd, Andrea Quinn and Rossen Milanov; soloists Lara St. John, Philippe Quint, Barbara Dever, Thomas Studebaker, Nancy Gustafson, Susan Starr, Ruth Laredo, Alexander Ivashkin, Paquito D' Rivera and pop artists Ray Charles and Jay-Z. The orchestra has recorded for Naxos with all concerts broadcast nationally on 89.1 WWFM.

-2015 auditions for the Rutgers Symphony Orchestra will be Tuesday September 1.
+2016 auditions for the Rutgers Symphony Orchestra will be held from Tuesday September 6 through Thursday September 8.
+String Auditions will be held on Thursday September 8 from 10 a.m.–5 p.m.
 Please visit our audition page for links to all excerpts and other audition information.

 Walk straight to the music stand on stage and make any changes to the chair or stand height/direction that you wish.
 Begin playing through the excerpts in any order you choose for a maximum of 10 minutes.
 The jury may stop you at their discretion or ask for a specific excerpt listed.
 It is important that you do not talk.
 If you have a question, please go back to the proctor and he or she may ask the question on your behalf.
 Any excerpts not provided as a PDF you should source.